-The Slash 4X4 Ultimate was designed with ease of disassembly in mind.
+The your model was designed with ease of disassembly in mind.
 The entire front and rear suspension assemblies can be removed from the chassis fully intact with the removal of only a few screws.
-Refer to the exploded views included in the Slash 4X4 Ultimate Service and Support Guide for complete assembly diagrams.
+Refer to the exploded views included in the your model's Service Support Guide for complete assembly diagrams.